 How to Cancel Google Drive Storage Subscription

-- You can still access your contents in Google Drive, Google Photos, and Gmail.
-However, you won’t be able to create or add anything new over the free storage limit.
+- You can still access your content in Google Drive, Google Photos, and Gmail.
+However, you won’t be able to create or add anything new over the free storage limit

 Step #1.
 First off, open any web browser on your computer or mobile device and head over to https://www.google.com/settings/storage.